henry2004y/VisAnaJulia/docs/src/man/analysis.md

 ```
 which is a Lorentz-invariant scalar representing the energy conversion rate in the frame of electron bulk motion.
 In the nonrelativistic limit, one can simplify the equation by setting ``\gamma_e\rightarrow 1``.
 This can be easily confirmed by multiplying ``\mathbf{j}^\prime=qn_i\mathbf{V}_i=\mathbf{j}-\rho_c\mathbf{V}_e`` and ``\mathbf{E}^\prime = \mathbf{E}+\mathbf{V}\times\mathbf{B}``.

-This is another good indicator of the electron diffusion region, although slightly enhanced along the separatrices as well.
+This is another good indicator of the electron diffusion region, although it is slightly enhanced along the separatrices as well.

 [An alternative and complementary approach](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016GL069034) is to identify diffusion region candidates by a combination of representative properties.
 In practice for reconnection with no guide field for instance, the overlapped region of ``B_L=0`` and ``E_N`` peak, where some researchers call 'shoulder', is already good enough for the identification.